 The Chinese know Sabik as 天市左垣十一 (Tiān Shì Zuǒ Yuán shíyī), the Eleventh Star of Left Wall of Heavenly Market Enclosure.
 The Chinese Heavenly Market Enclosure mansion represents the emperor’s realm.
 The asterism called Left Wall of Heavenly Market Enclosure consists of 11 stars – Sarin (Delta Herculis), Maasym (Lambda Herculis), Mu Herculis, Omicron Herculis, 112 Herculis, Okab (Zeta Aquilae), Alya (Theta1 Serpentis), Eta Serpentis, Nu Ophiuchi, Xi Serpentis, and Sabik (Eta Ophiuchi) – and each star represents an old state in China.
 Sabik represents the state Song.

 Sabik lies close to the celestial equator and can be seen from most locations on Earth for at least a part of the year.
-It is relatively easy to find because it is located in the same area of the sky as two conspicuous southern asterisms, the Teapot, formed by the brightest stars of Sagittarius, and the Fish Hook, formed by the luminaries of Scorpius.
+It is relatively easy to find because it is located in the same area of the sky as two conspicuous southern asterisms, the Teapot, formed by the brightest stars of Sagittarius, and the claws of Scorpius.
 Sabik is found to the north-northeast of Antares and just west of the imaginary line extended from Kaus Australis (Epsilon Sagittarii), the brightest star in Sagittarius, through the fainter Alnasl (Gamma2 Sagittarii), the star that marks the tip of the Teapot’s spout.

 Sabik can be used to find several bright deep sky objects that lie in the same area of the sky.
 The globular cluster Messier 9 appears about 3 degrees southeast of the star.
 It has an apparent magnitude of 7.9 and occupies 9.3’ of the sky.
 It can be observed in a small telescope.